scalatra/scalatra-website/getting-started/jelastic.md

 Add the following lines to `buid.sbt`.
 You will need to replace `"scalatra-test"` with the name of your environment.
-If you're not using ServInt, you will also have the change the `apiHoster` value.

 ```scala
 seq(jelasticSettings:_*)